Michael John Sheridan: Coadjutor Bishop and Bishop of Colorado Springs

 On December 4, 2001, John Paul II appointed Sheridan as coadjutor bishop of Colorado Springs.
 On January 30, 2003, Sheridan automatically succeeded the retiring Bishop Richard Hannifen as the second bishop of the diocese.
 Sheridan was installed on January 30, 2002.

 Within the United States Conference of Catholic Bishops (USCCB), Sheridan sat on the Committee on Education.
-He was also a board member of the Pontifical North American College in Rome, the Catholic Relief Services, the International Dominican Foundation, and the Kenrick Seminary board of trustees.
+He was also a board member of the Pontifical North American College in Rome, the Catholic Relief Services in Baltimore, Maryland, the International Dominican Foundation in Metairie, Louisiana and Kenrick-Glennon Seminary.

-In 2004, Sheridan said that any Catholic who does not reflect church teaching in the voting booth "makes a mockery of that faith and belies his identity as a Catholic," a remark widely held to refer to Catholic supporters of US Senator John Kerry during the 2004 United States presidential election campaign.
+In 2004, Sheridan said that any Catholic who does not reflect church teaching when voting "makes a mockery of that faith and belies his identity as a Catholic."
+This remark was widely held to refer to Catholic supporters of US Senator John Kerry during the 2004 United States presidential election campaign.
 Sheridan qualified his statement by saying "...the church never directs citizens to vote for any specific candidate."
 Kevin Eckstrom of Religion News Service called it the first directive in the nation: "...that would apply to voters the same controversial sanctions proposed by some bishops against abortion-rights Catholic politicians...also one of the most drastic—equating a particular vote with sinful activity."
 Sheridan's stance drew national attention and harsh criticism, which he then softened in a column in the diocesan newspaper.
 Sheridan's spokesman stated that there was no communion ban on anyone and that decisions on taking communion rested with individuals and their consciences.
 In 2005, Sheridan's executive assistant, Peter Howard, wrote a column in the diocesan newspaper stating that participating in Protestant church services is contrary to church teaching.
 Sheridan then issued a public rebuttal, stating that Howard's view "does not represent my thinking on the subject".